miyurusankalpa/miyurublog/content/blog/ggc-domain-decode/index.md

 So I did some digging for more these domains and found this [repo](https://github.com/skyoo/googlevideo_subdomains).

-Looking at the repo and PTR records of the IPs, it looked like that these domains are encoded using a simple [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
+Looking at the repo and PTR records of the IPs, it looked like that these domains are encoded using a simple [Substitution cipher](https://en.wikipedia.org/wiki/Substitution_cipher).
 The domains are structured like `r[num]---sn-[encodedid].googlevideo.com`.

 So with a little bit of Python, I got the cipher maps for the domains.